Helium-Labs/SessionWallet/README.md

 ## Contribution Statement

-To the best of my knowledge the concept is novel, and it was researched and developed independently by the author, **Winton Nathan-Roberts (Sydney, Australia)**.
+To the best of my knowledge the concept is novel, and it was researched and developed independently by the author.
 The idea came to me many months ago.